libavg/libavg/sphinxdoc/ui.rst

             behaviour if :py:attr:`stickyShift` is :py:const:`True`.
 If it is :py:const:`False` (the default), a
             multitouch device is assumed and shift works like on a physical keyboard.

+        :param textarea textarea:

+            Connect the keyboard upHandler instant to the textarea input.

         .. py:method:: reset()